PCS-UQ: Uncertainty Quantification via the Predictability-Computability-Stability Framework: PCS Regression Prediction Intervals

-\item \textbf{Data-efficiency via out-of-bag samples} Traditional split-conformal methods, and the PCS method proposed in \cite{yu2024veridical} propose a data-split which leads to less data being used for both fitting models, and calibration.
-In this paper, we use out-of-bag (OOB) samples to utilize samples efficiently.
-Results in \cref{supp:reg_comparison_pcs} show use of OOB samples reduces interval length by $\approx 5\%$ on average.
+\item \textbf{Data-efficiency via out-of-bag samples} Traditional split-conformal methods and the PCS method proposed in \cite{yu2024veridical} use a data split that leaves less data available for both fitting models and calibration.
+In this paper, we use OOB samples to use the data efficiently as described in Step 2 above.
+Results in \cref{supp:reg_comparison_pcs} show that using OOB samples reduces interval length by $\approx 5\%$ on average.

-\item \textbf{Multiplicative calibration} Instead of additive calibration (i.e., expanding intervals by a fixed constant) as is common in conformal inference, we do so multiplicatively.
-Since additive calibration expands intervals for every sample by a fixed length, it does not adjust the interval according to how uncertain the model(s) prediction is for that sample.
-Instead, multiplicative calibration expands intervals more aggressively for samples with high uncertainty which can improve coverage for poorly-represented subgroups.
-Experiments in \cref{sec:ablation} and \cref{supp:reg_results} show that replacing multiplicative with additive calibration in the PCS procedure leads to poorer subgroup coverage across datasets. \end{enumerate}
+\item \textbf{Multiplicative calibration} Instead of additive calibration (i.e., expanding intervals by a fixed constant) as is common in conformal inference, we calibrate multiplicatively.
+Since additive calibration expands intervals for every sample by a fixed length, it does not adjust the interval according to how uncertain the model's prediction is for that sample.
+While the Studentized conformal method addresses this through explicit residual modeling, PCS-UQ achieves local adaptivity through a multiplicative scaling factor that naturally widens intervals for samples with high uncertainty.
+Experiments in \cref{sec:ablation} show that replacing multiplicative with additive calibration in the PCS procedure leads to poorer subgroup coverage across datasets. \end{enumerate}

-\paragraph{Hyper-parameter choices} PCS-UQ depends on two hyper-parameters, $k$ and $B$.
-We use the following procedure to choose $k$.
-Set $k=3$ from the prediction screening step.
-Then, choose the combination of models from this screened set that lead to the smallest prediction intervals after calibration.
-We choose $B$ to be as large as computationally feasible.
+\paragraph{Hyperparameter choices} PCS-UQ depends on two hyperparameters, $k$ and $B$.
+These hyperparameters are selected using synthetic simulations and 5 pilot datasets.
+To avoid contamination, we do not include these datasets in our 17-dataset benchmark.
+For $k$, we choose the number of algorithms that leads to the smallest width while maintaining the desired coverage in synthetic simulations and 5 pilot datasets.
+This results in our choice of $k=1$.
+Note that we set a fixed number of algorithms for simplicity.
+In practice, the specific configuration of prediction-check should be decided by context and domain knowledge as suggested in Ch.
+13 of \cite{yu2024veridical}.
+We choose $B=1000$ to be as large as computationally feasible.